GoogleCloudPlatform/eventarc-samples/eventarc-gke/trigger-gke-eventarc-events/README.md

-# Trigger GKE services with Eventarc events
+# Trigger Kubernetes services with Eventarc events

-In this sample, you will see how to trigger services running on Google Kubernetes Engine (GKE) with events from Eventarc.
+In this sample, you will see how to trigger Kubernetes services running on Google Kubernetes Engine (GKE) with Eventarc events.

 ## Before you begin